 the senses.
 Several garden benches were strategically placed as an invitation for overnight guests to

-sit, relax and fully enjoy their surroundings.
+sit, relax and fully enjoy the ambiance.
 Afternoon tea was often served on small, bistro style

 tables with soft music playing tranquilly in the background.
 More often you would hear Mozart or